 - support while using the online study programme

 - screenshotted guidelines for going through the online GED® test booking process

 - instructions for ordering paper copies of your transcript and GED® credential from the USA

-- procedures for applying for a letter of acceptance from a US university in order to obtain a letter of foreign conditional exemption from Universities South Africa (USAF)
+- procedures for applying for a letter of acceptance to a degree course from an appropriately accredited US university in order to obtain a letter of foreign conditional exemption from Universities South Africa (USAf)**

 - tips for writing the SAT in South Africa